satrapes-gr/old-non-working-code/README.md

 The included files now switch the led light (the green LD2) with interrupts from Timer2.
 This is done without HAL, just by writing to the registers directly.

+Added a gdb_flash.txt
+This file contains the 3 first commands for the arm-none-eabi-gdb.
+You can run:
+arm-none-eabi-gdb -x gdb_flash.txt your_own.elf
+and it will automatically run the commands on startup so that you don't have to retype them all the time.